microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 The data that needs to be stored in order to fully capture the state of the tree is as follows:

 1. The nodes in the tree.
-This includes any metadata or attributes associated with each node (e.g. schema type, identity label) as well as the data payload of the node (i.e. its "value", if it has one)
+This includes any metadata or attributes associated with each node (e.g. schema type, identity label) as well as the data payload of the node (i.e. its "value", if it has one).
-2. The hierarchical relationships between the nodes in the tree.
+2. The hierarchical relationships between the nodes in the tree
 3. The schema of the tree

 Optionally, some trees may store the following information depending on the needs of the clients and the strategy used for maintaining the tree's `history`: